rafaelmuttoni/simple-node-project/README.md

 This project is currently using the following technologies:

 - Node
-- Node's dependencies (http, url and fs)
+- Node modules: http, url and fs

 ## :information_source: How To Use